Tradeweb: History

+In 2005, Tradeweb launched TradeWeb IRS, a US dollar-denominated interest rate swap platform, with the support of seven major dealers.

-In 2006, Tradeweb Retail was established as the firm entered the retail fixed income marketplace through the acquisition of Lever-Trade, a provider of web-based fixed income management systems for the retail marketplace.
-In 2007, Thomson Financial, a unit of Thomson, announced its plans to expand electronic trading by creating a strategic partnership with nine other global dealers through Tradeweb, valuing the company at $1.55 billion.
+In 2006, Tradeweb acquired Lever-Trade, which was rebranded Tradeweb Retail, a provider of web-based fixed income management systems for the retail marketplace.

+In 2007, Thomson Financial, a unit of Thomson Reuters, announced its plans to expand electronic trading by creating a strategic partnership with nine other global dealers through Tradeweb.
+The dealers also invested $180 million in Tradeweb at a valuation of $1.55 billion.

+In September 2008, Olesky became CEO. and Billy Hult became president.

-In 2008, Olesky became CEO.
-That same year, the firm acquired brokerage firm Hilliard Farber & Co.
-Inc. In 2009, it launched Dealerweb, an electronic interdealer platform for to-be-announced, or forward, mortgage-backed securities (TBA-MBS).
+In November 2008, Tradeweb acquired brokerage firm Hilliard Farber & Co.
+Inc.

+In 2009, it launched Dealerweb, an electronic interdealer platform for to-be-announced, or forward, mortgage-backed securities (TBA-MBS).

 In 2010, it facilitated the first fully electronic, dealer-to-customer interest rate swap to be processed by a central clearing house in the U.S.